 - When: Early July

 Malta’s largest Alternative Festival, Earth Garden Festival, is held every year at the National Park.
 The festival was first held in 2007 and since then manages to attract over 25,000 music fans from around the world every year.
 Celebrated for four days straight, the festival also includes a healing and workshop area, 2 naturally shaded campsites, an international food court, an Ethnic Market and a Kid’s area.

 - When: Early June

 Mad Cool Festival

-Taking place in the Spanish capital, Madrid, Mad Cool is the most recent music festival which has managed to attract crowds of 80,000 fans per day to its three-day event.
-The festivalglares with coloured glittery lights and tends to offer a variety of music genres like rock, indie and electronic music.
-The festival has witnessed hugelineupsover the years featuring the Arctic Monkeys, The Cure, Pearl Jam and Tame Impala.
+Taking place in the Spanish capital, Madrid, Mad Cool Festival attracts crowds of 80,000 fans per day to its three-day event.
+The festival glares with coloured glittery lights and tends to offer a variety of music genres like rock, indie, pop, alternative and electronic music.
+The festival has witnessed huge names on the lineups over the years featuring the Arctic Monkeys, The Cure, Pearl Jam and Tame Impala.